 HOME EQUITY Your equity in your home is the portion of your home's value that you own outright.
 It is calculated by subtracting your current mortgage balance(s) from the value of your home.
 Homeowners with sufficient equity in their homes (at least 15-20%) can take out a second loan or line of credit.
 Banks will typically offer a loan that is 90% of the equity a person has in their property.
 For example, if you have a \$1 million home and a \$600,000 mortgage, since you own \$400,000, the bank can offer you \$360,000 (.90 x \$400,000).
 Or a \$500,000 home and a \$300,000 mortgage, since you own \$200,000, the bank can offer you \$180,000 (.90 x \$200,000).
-At the time of publication, The California Housing Finance Agency (Cal HFA) ADU Program provides grants of up to \$40,000 to qualified homeowners for the reimbursement of ADU pre-development costs, including impact fees.
-To qualify, a homeowner must be low or moderate income.
-See the Cal HFA website to for details and to check if funding is currently available. want to borrow, you'll need to figure out how large a loan you qualify for (and feel comfortable with).
+LOANS FROM A LENDER If you think you may want to borrow, you'll need to figure out how large a loan you qualify for (and feel comfortable with).
 Banks usually require two things: equity from your home and enough income to make payments.
 A good option is to call a mortgage broker and/or a bank, explain that you are considering building an ADU, and ask about loan options.
 Brokers and lenders consider it a normal question and will be happy to talk.
 There is no obligation and no cost for an initial conversation.
 FEDERAL LOANS FOR NEW HOMEOWNERS If you are planning to buy a house and build an ADU, the Federal National Mortgage Association's (Fannie Mae) Homestyle loan program may be a good fit for your project.
 The Homestyle loan allows you to finance both the purchase of a home and the costs of remodeling, building an ADU, or converting your garage in one single loan.
 This is a potentially good option for someone that intends on purchasing a home and immediately undertaking some construction or remodeling.
-Not every lender offers this program, so it may take a bit of searching to find the right lender if one of these programs is a fit for your situation.
-For a more in-depth overview of financing options and factors to consider, see the Casita Coalition's ADU Finance Guide for Homeowners \sigma.
+Not every lender offers this program, so it may take a bit of searching to find the right lender if one of these programs is a fit for your situation. is SEE ALL URLS in the Directory (final pages).

+For a more in-depth overview of financing options and factors to consider, see the Casita Coalition's ADU Finance Guide for Homeowners is.
+Getting a Loan \approx SEE ALL URLS in the Directory (final pages).